 People who study Sociology go into a wide variety of jobs.
-You will gain a range of very valuable skills, including: how to work independently and how to find information, extract what is important from it and turn it into an argument.
+You will gain a range of valuable skills, including: how to work independently and how to find information, extract what is important from it and turn it into an argument.
 You’ll learn to work in collaboration with others, but also how to work effectively without close supervision.
 All Sociology degrees teach research methods.
 These allow you to generate new knowledge from both quantitative and qualitative sources.
-You will learn how to analyse results from a various data ranging from large statistical studies to in-depth one-to-one and group interviews.
+You will learn how to analyse results from various data ranging from large statistical studies to in-depth one-to-one and group interviews.
 You will also learn to carry out your own research both individually and in groups.

 The study of Sociology will change the way you see the world around you and how you relate to others.
 The skills you learn are relevant to the workplace and are valued by employers.

 What do Warwick Sociology Masters graduates do?

 Six months after graduating, 96% of 2014/15 Warwick Sociology Masters graduates were in jobs or further study.

 Examples of Sociology postgraduates’ job titles include: